 The Metropolitan New York Synod Stewardship and Mission Support Table has developed a program of stewardship commitment emphasis to train stewardship committees, mobilize spiritual formation groups for lay people, and involve pastors in a synod-wide pulpit exchange.

-Our focus will be on the proportional giving and discipline of stewardship.
+Our focus will be on the spiritual discipline of stewardship.
 Spiritual formation small groups will center themselves in the Word, in conversation, and in prayer for three sessions.
 The purpose is not a Bible study per se, but an opportunity to interact with God and others in spiritual conversation.
-Leading up to Stewardship Commitment Sunday on the 24th Sunday after Pentecost, November 11, lay people will deliver mission moments celebrating the congregation’s ministries.
-A week or two before the event, congregational leaders of the partnered congregations meet.
-The pastors will thank leaders and offer biblical grounding about our interconnectedness within the Body of Christ in mission.
-The stewardship emphasis culminates in a celebration service where pastors minister to each other’s congregations with a stewardship message and a time of commitment.
+Leading up to Christ the King Sunday, November 20, congregational leaders will deliver mission moments celebrating the congregation’s ministries.
+A week or two before the event, leaders of the partnered congregations meet and the pastors will thank leaders and offer biblical grounding about our interconnectedness within the Body of Christ in mission.
+The stewardship emphasis culminates on a celebration service where pastors minister to each other’s congregations with a stewardship message and lead a time of commitment.

 For more information, contact Pr.
 Lamont Anthony Wells, Director of Evangelical Mission, at 212-870-2379 or firstname.lastname@example.org.